Nekose/Mouseomate/README.md

 * Pillow (Image processing and manipulation)

 Known issues:
 * Output speed appears to be limited by the windows input buffer.
 You may need to wait till the program finishes running before the image apppears.
+If you have CPU speed issues, you can try increasing "lsleep" and "rsleep" values at the top of main.py.

 To Do:
 * investigate better drawing algorithms (Line tracing with cv2.HoughLinesP()?)